401k Contribution Deadline Approaching

 Employer Matching Considerations

-Before focusing on maxing out contributions, ensure you’re capturing your full employer match:
+Before you obsess over maxing out contributions, make sure you’re capturing every dollar of your employer match first:

-Match Formulas: Common formulas include 50% match on the first 6% of salary, or dollar-for-dollar match on the first 3%.
-Know your plan’s specifics.
+Match Formulas: The most common setups are 50% match on the first 6% of salary, or dollar-for-dollar on the first 3%.
+But every plan is different, so dig into your specific plan documents.

 Common Mistakes to Avoid

-• Waiting Too Long: Procrastinating until December leaves no time to catch up if payroll systems need adjustment
+• Waiting Too Long: Procrastinating until December gives you zero runway if payroll systems need time to process your changes.
+Start early.

 What If You Can’t Max Out Your 401(k)?

-First Priority: Contribute at least enough to capture your full employer match – this is essentially free money with an immediate 50-100% return.
+First Priority: Contribute at least enough to grab your full employer match.
+This is effectively free money with an instant 50-100% return.
+There’s no investment on earth that beats that risk-free.

-Third Priority: Consider contributing to a Roth IRA ($7,000 limit for 2025) if you have additional savings capacity but can’t max out your 401(k).
+Third Priority: If you’ve got additional savings capacity beyond the match, consider contributing to a Roth IRA ($7,000 limit for 2025).
+It’s a nice complement even if you can’t max out the 401(k).

 Author & Expert